4ureliek/Parsing-RepeatMasker-Outputs/README.md

     --age   => to determine the amounts of DNA in a genome that is masked by repeats of different lineages / %divergence categories

-    --parse => [avoid using for now] to get a summary of the masking, as well as amount or DNA, counts of fragments, + several other details for each repeat name (all-repeats file), family, class and total amount (summary file)
+    --parse => to get a summary of the masking, as well as amount or DNA, counts of fragments, + several other details for each repeat name (all-repeats file), family, class and total amount (summary file)